stoicflame/enunciate/README.md

 ## Building Enunciate ###

-You need Java JDK 8 to build Enunciate.
-Currently, it doesn't build with Java JDK 9+.
-Make sure Maven is using Java JDK 8 by setting JAVA_HOME before running Maven:
+You need Java JDK 16 to build Enunciate

-    export JAVA_HOME=/PATH/TO/JDK/8
-    mvn clean install

 For the "full" build (required for deploy), Enunciate runs tests for the generated client-side code that it develops.
 So in order to run these tests, you're going to need to install some "unusual" libraries for